 Mr. Furmanek received his J.D. from DePaul University College of Law where he became a member of the DePaul Law Review and received the DePaul College of Law Top Scholar Scholarship.
-Before attending law school, he received his Bachelors of Science degree in mechanical engineering from the University of Michigan, Ann Arbor.
+Before attending law school, he received his B.S. degree in mechanical engineering from the University of Michigan, Ann Arbor.

 - DePaul University College of Law (J.D.)

 - U.S. District Court, Eastern District of Michigan